isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 The plot shows that Fitbit users take more steps in the afternoons.
 Mornings and evenings have fairly similar counts.

-### Average intensity versus period of the day (morning, afternoon, and evening)
+#### Average intensity versus period of the day (morning, afternoon, and evening) - NOT KEPT IN FINAL REPORT

-Again, I started by running an SQL query in BigQuery:
+SQL query:

 ```sql
 SELECT